Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/overview.md

 - [ ] Implement basic autonomous mode switching (drill/survey) and display key KPIs (DLS, plan deltas).
 - [ ] Close the loop using downhole data; validate with a simple test matrix before increasing complexity.
 - [ ] Prepare deliverables and a pre-recorded presentation ahead of the Phase II test.

+## Open-Source (OSDC)

+- We encourage teams to publish their work to the Open-Source Drilling Community (OSDC) as structured modules (code, data, docs).
+Module templates and examples will be provided.

 ## References